 Filé powder, made from dried and ground sassafras leaves that flavor and thicken traditional gumbos, can be found in a well-stocked grocery—but is not essential, but if you do use it stir it in at the end of cooking.
 More importantly is getting the roux, the cooked mixture of butter and flour that thickens the stew, very deeply browned so that it gives a good gumbo a rounded deep flavor.

 Add sausage to a large deep skillet over medium-high heat.
 Cook for 2 minutes; stir in chicken.
 Cook and stir 15 minutes or until chicken is no longer pink in center.
-Remove sausage and chicken from pan to a bowl; set aside.
+Cook to internal temp of 165°F. Remove sausage and chicken from pan to a bowl; set aside.